-Pharmaceutical Antitrust 2013

-Published by

-Law Business Research Ltd

-87 Lancaster Road

-London, W11 1QQ, UK

-Tel: +44 20 7908 1188

-Fax: +44 20 7229 6910

-© Law Business Research Ltd 2013

-No photocopying: copyright licences

-do not apply.
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2014 No photocopying: copyright licences do not apply.
+First published 2008 Seventh edition ISSN 1757-6288

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
+This information is not intended to create, nor does receipt of it constitute, a lawyerclient relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of April 2013, be advised that this is a developing area.
+Although the information provided is accurate as of April 2014, be advised that this is a developing area.